-Bosnia: Cooperation agreement on the construction of TPP Gacko 2 signed18.
-April 2017. / SEE Energy News
+Bosnia: Cooperation agreement on the construction of TPP Gacko 2 signed, SEE Energy News

 The Ministry of Industry, Energy and Mining of the Republic of Srpska (RS) announced that it has signed a cooperation agreement on the construction of 300 MW thermal power plant Gacko 2 with the representatives of two Chinese companies – China Africa investment and Development Co and China Machinery Engineering Corporation (CMEC).